jackHay22/poolgp/README.md

 ```
 Optional: -r specifies a release and -s starts a docker container

-## Options
+## Options (an option is required)
-- `-d PATH` Runs in demo mode given configuration
+- `-d --demo PATH` Runs in demo mode given configuration
-- `-p PORT` Runs in server mode with port specified [to be removed]
+- `-e --eval PATH` Runs in server mode with specified task definition
-- `-e FILENAME` Opens editing mode and writes to file provided (must exist)
+- `-b --builder PATH` Opens editing mode and writes to file provided (must exist)
-- `-b FILENAME` Creates a blank configuration file (with required fields) (this is meant to be subsequently edited)
+- `-n --new FILENAME` Creates a blank configuration file (with required fields) (this is meant to be subsequently edited)

 ## Dependencies
 ```clojure